DeepLearningRobustnessStudies/UnderstandingVisualTextModels/README.md

 ```

 # Licensing
-The proposed dataset is altered from [COCO]((https://cocodataset.org/#home) and [Visual Genome](https://www.visualgenome.org/) which are under the Creative Commons Attribution 4.0.
+The proposed dataset is altered from [COCO](https://cocodataset.org/#home) and [Visual Genome](https://www.visualgenome.org/) which are under the Creative Commons Attribution 4.0.
+This extends to our dataset as they are modifications to these original datasets.

+**BridgeTower**, **FLAVA**, **CLIP** and **ViLT** uses an MIT License.
+The [patching scheme](https://model-patching.github.io) for our exploratory baseline experiment also uses an MIT license.
+Additionally, code used to implement these models utilizes [HuggingFace](https://model-patching.github.io) which has a Pylar AI creative ML License 0.0 license.

 # Related Asset & Acknowledgment
 Our work is relies on the open-source models built and inspired by several assets.